Zheruel/Playground/README.md

 10. Group Anagrams -> https://leetcode.com/problems/group-anagrams

 Use ord to count num of letters in string.
 Use tuple of string_count as a key for a hash map.
-Time complexity: O(m*n), Space complexity: O(m*n)
+Time complexity: O(mn), Space complexity: O(mn)